scheidelg/deskbackup/pages/tech_editing/markdown_rules.md

 ## Horizontal Rule Breaks

 I generally prefer to see a stronger indicator of a new section than just a slightly larger font and a small amount of leading white space (i.e., top margin).
-I'm trying out a few different formatting options; for now:
+I'm trying out a few different formatting options; for now consider whether it makes more sense to use `<hr class="tight">` or update relevant CSS styles to have an underline.

- * If there is introductory text immediately after the page header (H1 style), then insert `<hr class="tight">` between that introductory text and the first H2 header.

- * If there isn't any introductory text immediately after the page header, then **don't** insert a horizontal rule before the first H2 header.

- * Consider whether readability is improved by inserting a horizontal rule vs. a larger top margin for the H2 style.

 ## Page Timestamps